laujan/ProposalManager/README.md

 The upcoming versions of Proposal Manager are set to incrementally add several value-added features, including:
   - Q & A Bot
   - Advanced Predictive Analytics
-  - Support for more core banking scenarios such as Investment banking Pitchbooks

 Please use the Issues tab in GitHub to ask any questions, request help with troubleshooting or for new feature requests.
 # Contributing